DOE services can include

 Type 4 – Polymeric surfaces

 Used for football, basketball and general sports and recreational training and play.
-Due to their greater shock absorbency and lower surface friction these areas are not recommended for tennis or netball.
+Due to their greater shock absorbency and lower surface friction these areas are not recommended for basketball or netball.

 Type 5 – Sand filled synthetic turf areas with a shockpad.